This product is no longer available for sale.

 Arranged overdrafts are not available on the following accounts:

-You can also apply for an interest-free overdraft of up to €1,500 (subject to credit review and approval) for up to one year after you graduate.
+Graduate overdrafts are interest-free up to €1,500 for up to one year after you graduate.

 An overdraft is repayable on demand and may not be exceeded without prior permission.
 If you exceed your limit, surcharge interest plus debit interest will be applied to any amount over the authorised limit.
 Other charges may also apply.
 Please see A guide to personal accounts fees and interest for details.